NetherWiki/nether/skyshale/glossary_of_prototheism.md

 Mental catalysts can push vipassanā mediators years forward in their practice, but are meant to be taken sparingly and not as substitutes for sober training.

-# Nimp
-[todo]
-We specifically mention vipassanā and increasing introspective awareness until a fruition occurs but we also want to get examples of other kinds of ego death (drug induced, merging with a kasiṇa entity, etc.) and contrast drug induced ego death with meditation-induced (the latter which Prototheists always prefer as the former only provides largely transient insight).
-[/todo]

-Nimp, also referred to as 'ego death', 'fruition', 'nirvana', or an 'insight experience' refers to an altered state of consciousness where a person temporarily loses their subjective self-identity.
-It is the ultimate end-point of a successful vipassanā cycle and can also be induced through common psychedelic drugs such as LSD.

 # Rapport
 [todo]
 Vanilla actually quantified rapport as a cryptocurrency (with geas also quantified as smart contracts on the blockchain).